bousias1988/dblp-conference-plotter/README.md

 (b) Search by conference mode allows the user to depict the locations where a conference has been held over time.

 # How to - Installation
-Download 'dblp_search_and_draw_GUI_.py', 'dbOps.py' and 'test.db' (optionally- if not downloaded, the database is automatically created during the first run of the program).
+Download 'dblp_search_and_draw_GUI_.py', 'dbOps.py' and 'dbplSD.db' (optionally- if not downloaded, the database is automatically created during the first run of the program).
 Place them in the same folder.
 Compile and run 'dblp_search_and_draw_GUI5.py' file in any Python environment and the Graphical User Interface will pop up.

 ## Dependencies
 The following modules have to be installed: